geltz/cseq/README.md

   <img src="icon.png" alt="cseq icon">
 </p>

 **cseq** is an audio sampler and timeline sequencer.

-One standalone binary written in pure C99 and Win32.
+It's a single binary written in pure C99 and Win32.

 ---